ParedesGab/PP1/README.md

   - To subscribe to the newsletter, the user is required to provide their name, email address, feedback,  choose which system is of their interest, and click on the subscribe button.

-  - The subscribe button has a hover effect animation - achieved with double box shadow and transition duration CSS properties.
+  - The subscribe button has a hover effect animation - achieved with the CSS properties: double box shadow and transition duration.

   - This section is responsive, and the resize property of the textarea was disabled by setting it to: none.